joist-orm/joist-orm/docs/docs/advanced/single-table-inheritance.md

    Instead, we have to indicate in `joist-config.json` that Joist should enforce model-level not-null constraints, which is okay, but not as good as database-level enforcement.

-3. With CTI, we can have foreign keys directly to subtypes.
+3. With CTI, we can have foreign keys point directly to subtypes.

-   For example, we could have a `DogCollar` entity that had a `dog_collars.dog_id` foreign key that points _only_ to `dogs`, and is fundamentally unable to point to `Cat`s.
+   For example, we could have a `DogPack` entity with a `dog_packs.leader_id` foreign key that references the `dogs` subtype table, and so points _only_ to `Dog`s, and is fundamentally unable to point to `Cat`s (even at the database level, this is enforced b/c the `dogs` table will not have any ids of `Cat` entities).

-   With STI, it's not possible in the database to represent/enforce that FKs are only valid for a specific subtype.
+   With STI, it's not possible in the database to represent/enforce that FKs are only valid for a specific subtype (`dog_packs.leader_id` can only point to the `animals` table).

-That said, the pro of STI is that you don't need `LEFT OUTER JOIN`s to load entities, b/c all data for all subtypes is a single table, so Joist could likely support STI someday, it just does not currently.
+That said, the pro of STI is that you don't need `LEFT OUTER JOIN`s to load entities (see the [CTI](./class-table-inheritance.md) docs), b/c all data for all subtypes is a single table.

 ## When to Choose STI/CTI

-To application code, the STI and CTI approach can look near identical.
+To application code, the STI and CTI approach can look near identical, because both approaches result in the same `Dog`, `Cat`, and `Animal` type hierarchy.

 But, generally Joist recommends:

-- Use CTI when the polymorphism is an integral part of your domain model, i.e. you have "true" `Cat` and `Dog` entities
+- Use CTI when the polymorphism is an integral part of your domain model, i.e. you have "true" `Cat` and `Dog` entities as separate concepts you want to model in your domain
 - Use STI when the polymorphism is for a transient implementation detail, i.e. migrating your `Cat` model to a `CatV2` model.

+And, either way, use both approaches judiciously; in a system of 50-100 entities, you should probably be using CTI/STI only a handful of times.